 Hfq, Crc, and antibiotic resistance in P. aeruginosa

-Here we study carbon catabolite repression (CCR) and its impact on antibiotic susceptibility in Pseudomonas aeruginosa
+This study examines carbon catabolite repression and its indirect effects on antibiotic susceptibility in Pseudomonas aeruginosa.

 Schematic of the mexGHI-opmD operon downregulation by Hfq during carbon catabolite repression